wisemen-digital/web-onboarding-codelab/index.md

 [Jira Todo]()

 Jira is used to track the progress of your project and manage the tasks that need to be done.
 All the requirements for the to-do app are in the Jira.
-You will be creating tasks in the Jira to keep track of your progress. (weet niet of ze zelf ticketjes hiervoor moeten maken of we ze dat geven?)
+You will be creating tasks in the Jira to keep track of your progress.

 The Jira contains all the requirements for creating the to-do app.